sitamgithub-MSIT/gemma-chat/server-python/README.md

 # Flask Gemma Chat API

-This application provides a web API using Flask to interact with Google's open model Gemma, designed to get started building with it's capabilities.
+This application provides a web API using Flask to interact with Google's open model Gemma, designed to get started building with its capabilities.

 ## Getting Started

 ### Prerequisites

-Ensure you have Python 3.10 or greater installed on your machine.
+Ensure you have installed Python 3.10 or greater on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).

 ### Installation